rberrelleza/openfaas-plus-webassembly/README.md

 ## Install OpenFaaS

-For this experiment, we are going to install OpenFaaS using arkade.
+For this experiment, we are going to install OpenFaaS using [arkade](https://github.com/alexellis/arkade).
 We are going to set it without authentication to keep things simple.
-Don't ever do this in prod ;)
+Don't do this in prod ;)

 ```
 arkade install openfaas --clusterrole --basic-auth=false --operator --pull-policy Always --set serviceType=ClusterIP --wait